You at 5 weeks pregnant

 A positive pregnancy test

-For many women, pregnancy is something to celebrate.
-For some women, it might come as a complete surprise or shock.
-Even if you’ve been planning to have a baby, finding out that you’re pregnant can bring some mixed emotions or uncertainty about what lies ahead.
+Pregnancy is often something to celebrate.
+But sometimes it can come as a surprise or shock.
+And even if you’ve been planning to have a baby, finding out that you’re pregnant can bring some mixed emotions or uncertainty about what lies ahead.

 Your pregnancy experience can be affected by other things going on in your life, like: